 2017 PUBLIC OUTREACH OPPORTUNITIES

 The first round of outreach sessions took place in Spring and Summer 2016.
-There will be a second round of outreach sessions (like the one pictured above) in communities throughout the region during February, March, and early April 2017.
-Please drop in during these sessions to talk with project staff, learn about the draft plan, and provide your input.
-The next sessions will be on:
+The second round of outreach sessions (like the one pictured above) took place in communities throughout the region during February, March, and early April 2017.
+Residents and visitors met project staff, learned about the draft plan, and provided input.
+The 2017 input sessions included the following:

 - Tuesday, February 7, 11 am to 1 pm, at Whiteville Town Hall, 26 Hill Plaza, Whiteville, NC, 28472.